Municipal Bonds and How They Work

 - They are selling off assets to pay operating expenses.

-As a result, they don't have the funds to invest in new infrastructure.
+As a result, many cities don't have the funds to invest in new infrastructure.
 That includes roads, bridges, and buildings.
 It also includes education and other services.

-Detroit will spend $1.7 billion more on services.
-That means improving 911-response time.
+Detroit promised to spend $1.7 billion more on services.
+That meant improving 911-response time.
 Detroit's average was 58 minutes, compared to the 11-minute national average.
-Although the bankruptcy is a response to current debt, Michigan's Governor Rick Snyder said it was 60 years in the making.
+Although the bankruptcy is a response to debt, Michigan's Governor Rick Snyder said it was 60 years in the making.
 It was exacerbated by the 2008 financial crisis.

 The ruling has a long-term impact on the U.S. economy by setting national precedents.
 The central issue at stake was who will pay the price.
 Will it be bondholders or city workers, whether currently employed or retired?
 Or will it be the residents?

-Bondholders claim they were forced to pay more than their fair share.
-U.S. Bankruptcy Judge Steven Rhodes found that a city's obligations to pensions and to bonds are overuled by Federal bankruptcy laws.
+Bondholders claimed they were forced to pay more than their fair share.
+U.S. Bankruptcy Judge Steven Rhodes found that a city's obligations to pensions and to bonds were overruled by federal bankruptcy laws.
 He still approved Detroit's plan, which forced bondholders to take larger cuts.
-That's because he wanted to be sure the plan was workable.
+He wanted to be sure the plan was workable.
 Stockton, CA, also protected its taxpayers, employees, and retirees more than it did the bondholders.
 Analysts warned a bankruptcy could drive up bond costs for cities statewide.